LorenzoPegorari/GSoC25-report/README.md

 - The `ObjectTree`'s building speed after opening a file is pretty slow, because we need to recursively go through the database tree and fill out many `QHash`es with the properties of each node.
 - When we need to retrieve many properties of the same item, we have to search for the same item's id in multiple `QHash`es, instead of just once.

-To greatly improve the `ObjectTree`'s architecture I took full advantage of how BRL-CAD's databases are structured, by defining the following two classes:
+To greatly improve the `ObjectTree`'s architecture I took full advantage of how **BRL-CAD**'s databases are structured, by defining the following two classes:
 - `ObjectTreeItem`, which represents a node in the database tree.
 It contains the following properties:
     - a reference to the `ObjectTreeItem` parent,
     - a list of references to the `ObjectTreeItem`s children,
-    - a reference to the `ObjectTreeItemData` that represents the BRL-CAD's object in the current node in the database tree,
+    - a reference to the `ObjectTreeItemData` that represents the **BRL-CAD**'s object in the current node in the database tree,
     - some specific properties for a node in the database tree (eg: the visibility state of the node, the unique item's id)
 - `ObjectTreeItemData`, which represents an object in the database.
 It contains the following properties:
     - a list of references to the `ObjectTreeItem`s that share this `ObjectTreeItemData`,